Margin Calibration for Long-Tailed Visual Recognition: Experiments

 \section{Experiments}

 In this section, we conduct extensive experiments compared with the state-of-the-art methods to validate the effectiveness of MARC.
-Firstly, we report the performance on common benchmarks like CIFAR-10-LT~\shortcite{krizhevsky2009learning}, CIFAR-100-LT~\shortcite{krizhevsky2009learning}, ImageNet-LT~\cite{liu2019large}, Places-LT~\shortcite{zhou2017places} and iNaturalist2018~\shortcite{van2018inaturalist}.
+First, we report performance on common benchmarks like CIFAR-LT~\citep{krizhevsky2009learning}, ImageNet-LT~\citep{liu2019large}, Places-LT~\citep{zhou2017places} and iNaturalist2018~\citep{van2018inaturalist}.
 The results of MARC are competitive even though MARC is simple.
 Then we conduct further analysis to explain the reason for the success of MARC.